oleroma/Grip/readme.md

 3. SNES-style shape for portability (bonus shape).
 4. Experimental custom ergonomic "pistol-like" shape with compliant bumpers (will be released as experimental; currently exhibits cursor jumping).

+### HORIZONTALLY PRINTED BUTTONS

+By default, the custom ergonomic shape (and possibly the classic shape) will use horizontally printed buttons with caps, as they provide a better feel, tighter tolerances, and less squeak.

 ### FULL-SIZE RIGHT STICK

-By default, the custom ergonomic shape (and possibly the classic shape) will use horizontally printed buttons with caps, as they provide a better feel, tighter tolerances, and less squeak.
 A great advantage of horizontal buttons is that when used with caps, their shafts are much smaller.
 Combined with a thinner scroll wheel and a new custom wheel support, this allows for a **FULL-SIZE RIGHT STICK** with a shield.
 This means you can have identical left and right sticks.

+### ADJUSTABLE TRIGGERS

+Arch shaped triggers for L2R2 L4R4 does not require any screws to work and can be adjusted to fit different hands.

+### **PROCEDURAL SHELL OPTIONS**

+All shapes will come with an optional "hollow" version (generated using Signed Distance Fields, or SDFs) that can be either a shell-like structure or a lattice-like structure with holes.

+* **Hollow Version:** A 3-part assembly consisting of a top case, a bottom case, and a middle plate that holds the PCB.
+* **Solid Version:** Includes optional grip texturing featuring **periodic surface patterns** such as: Gyroid, Cubic, Primitive, Diamond, Voronoi, and Fischer-Koch S/CY.

+### **NO-SCREWS OPTION**

+The solid version is designed to be held together with screws.
+The hollow version does not require screws for assembly, though you can still add them if preferred.

+### **PRINTING**

+The project is optimized for FDM 3D printers, but it is also suitable for SLS and SLA printing—especially the hollow version.

 ### BLENDER PROJECT WITH NODES